“Entities should not be multiplied without necessity!!”

-As an old friend of mine used to put it, “don’t hurt yourself looking for a more elaborate explanation for something when a simpler explanationone will do.”
+That’s Occam’s Razor.
+Or, as an old friend of mine used to lazily put it, “don’t hurt yourself looking for a more elaborate explanation when a simpler one will do.”

-Katy Perry is in court as I’m typing this, defending her hit Dark Horse against an infringement claim by the creators of Joyful Noise, and against what I consider elaborate explanations for why they sound similar.
-Before I show you a simpler one, here are the two tracks in question.
+Katy Perry is in court as I’m typing this, defending her hit Dark Horse against an infringement claim by the creators of Joyful Noise, and against what I consider VERY elaborate explanations for why they sound similar.
+Before I show you a better and simpler one, here are the two tracks…

-Sure, they are similar, but that doesn’t imply one was taken from the other.
-That’s the overly elaborate explanation and to accept it, you’d need to believe all sorts of relatively unlikely things occurred.
-At trial we’ve got the plaintiff’s expert arguing that “5 or 6 points of similarity” is a lot when it really isn’t.
-And Perry’s expert (an especially formidable fellow btw, as you’d expect) is evidently saying that both songs are “Mary Had A Little Lamb,” “Merrily We Roll Along,” and “Jolly Old St. Nicholas” or something like that.
-I imagine he has a point; he’s fairly brilliant.
-But his argument is neither the simplest nor best available one.
+Sure, they are similar, but to make the quick leap to “copied!” you’d need to believe all sorts of relatively unlikely things happened.
+At trial we’ve got the plaintiff’s expert arguing that “5 or 6 points of similarity” is a whole lot when it really isn’t.
+It’s like saying a fruit loop is a lot of food because it’s got five or six ingredients.
+And Perry’s expert (an especially formidable fellow btw, as you’d expect) is evidently saying that both songs are more relatable to “Mary Had A Little Lamb,” “Merrily We Roll Along,” and “Jolly Old St. Nicholas” or something like that.
+I’m inclined to imagine he has a point, maybe, sorta — he’s fairly brilliant — but honestly I don’t see it, and either way, this argument is neither the simplest nor the best available one.

 That was a lot of introduction but I’ve got a couple minutes left.
-Two more minutes.
-That’s all I need.
-There’s a simpler line of reasoning.
-It’s likely the truth of the matter, and here it is.
+And that’s all I need.
+I’ve got a simpler line of reasoning.
+It’s more likely the truth of the matter, and here it is.
 Start the clock.

 First, Dark Horse’s chorus includes this melody.